mihanovak1024/mihanovak1024.github.io/_posts/2022-01-10-startup-resources.md

 - _behind a company desk_ "If they could created this company, why couldn't I?"
 - _in university_ "Hmm this seems interesting, I wonder if someone else would use it"

-People like building something of their own and it somehow fulfills us if there are others that find our solution usable.
+People like building something of their own and it somehow <b style="color:#00adb5">fulfills</b> us if there are others that find our solution usable.
-Moreover, if people are willing to pay for the solution, you get the ultimate approval of what you're doing is right.
+Moreover, if people are willing to pay for the solution, you get the ultimate <b style="color:#00adb5">approval</b> of what you're doing is right.

 But what's next?
 Well read on.